I recently got another bike, a Leader Fox Sonora MTB.

 I’ll have a chat with my local LBS, as it looks like someone dropped the ball during assembling the bike.
 Either that, or there’s a design flaw.

-Which would be a pity, as I otherwise (really) like this Leader Fox Sonora bike, even if I’d never heard of the brand before.
+Which would be a pity, as I otherwise (really) like this Leader Fox Sonora, even if I’d never heard of the brand before.

 And I obviously need other power pedals, as the Assioma’s I have are fine, but Look cleats are not the best for riding a mountain bike if you need to get off it and end up standing or walking in the mud…